WebSockets Next extension reference guide

 and @ApplicationScoped

-endpoints are shared accross all WebSocket connections.
+endpoints are shared across all WebSocket connections.

 Therefore, implementations should be either stateless or thread-safe.